Quick note: Check out this in-depth article on making money from a new blog if you’re struggling to build a profitable blog.

 If you’re writing detailed articles just like this, you need to give a clear conclusion to your readers to easily digest your meat of the contents.
 If they find your summary interesting, they might read your articles again and again.
 Because no one wants to miss golden nuggets :)

 To create 10x content – you should find out few unique ideas, 6-1-2 formula is one among them.
 Be sure to use 6-1-2 formula to create great content on your blogs.

 Use SIX sub heads: You can ask me why ‘six’?
 We’re discussing about creating s content in this post, so obviously we need a big number to provide as much information as possible to the readers.
 Make sure you’re writing sub heads that are unique, interesting and create curiosity to read the body of the sub heads.
 Instead of using wordings for subheadings, use the alternative words.
 You can use thesaurus to find better words and synonyms.

 Focus on ONE topic: No matter how much you cover or how detailed your posts are, they won’t go viral if you cover every topic that you come across.
 Focus on ONE single topic – and give A to Z information regarding the same topic.
 You can convince more people to read your blogs if your focus is narrow.
 Moreover, you can build targeted readers to create a loyal readership around your blogs in the long run by writing ‘single topic focused content’.

 You can also use the number ‘1’ in 6-1-2 formula for using one appealing image or video.
 After all, graphics are everything to grab online people attention.

 Include TWO actionable tips: Good content becomes great if it contains actionable tips.
 Your readers should take some action after reading your blog posts.
-If you can give two actionable tips for every single blog post you write, it become EPIC.
+If you can give two actionable tips for every single blog post you write, it becomes EPIC.
 No one ignores reading your blog and sharing your stuff if your blog is full of actionable tips!